Debugging Tests

 Set the PWDEBUG

-environment variable to run your scripts in debug mode.
+environment variable to run your Playwright tests in debug mode.
 This configures Playwright for debugging and opens the inspector.
+Additional useful defaults are configured when PWDEBUG=1

 - Bash